NNTin/d-flows/actions/test-red-discordbot-downloader/README.md

 - **Requirement installation failures**: Review the action log to see which dependency pip command failed; you may need to add wheels or pin compatible versions.
 - **RPC timeout**: The helper waits 30 seconds for the websocket endpoint.
 Check the Red log tail dumped by the action when failures occur.
 - **Git errors**: Verify each cog directory includes necessary files and can be committed.
 Ensure your cogs don't include very large binaries or files requiring Git LFS.
+- **Remote-only installs**: When `repo_url` is set the action does not mirror local files.
+Make sure the specified remote repo already contains the cogs you expect to load, and keep `cog_paths` aligned with those names so the RPC validation step knows what to exercise.
-- **Known limitations**: The helper always targets the `master` branch when adding the repo and assumes Downloader installs requirements with pip; override `repo_url` if you must test other branches.
+- **Known limitations**: The helper assumes Downloader installs requirements with pip and the auto-generated local repo uses a `master` branch; specify `repo_branch` if your remote uses a different branch layout.
+- **Custom repo branches**: Use `repo_branch` when your remote's default branch isn't detected automatically (for example `main` or feature branches).

 ## Comparison with `test-red-discordbot`
 | Capability | `test-red-discordbot` | `test-red-discordbot-downloader` |